thehubbard/esa-pyxel/docs/source/references/model_groups/readout_electronics.rst

       arguments:
         dead_time: 1.0

-.. note:: This model is specific for the MKID detector.
+.. note:: This model is specific to the MKID detector.

 .. autofunction:: dead_time_filter